We've been using hammocks for a long time, here are some of the hammock tips we've learned so far...

 If you have a hammock already and want one of our frames, make sure that it fits!
 We do not accept returns on frames (unless faulty) so please contact us if you're not sure.

 Distances here are just guidelines: you can fit a hammock in almost any space with our help.
 Contact us with your proposed space and we'll tell you which hammock will fit!
 You can make one of our hammocks fit in a space between approximately 1m-10m if you know how...

-Our standard and large Mexican style hammocks are virtually the same length so they need the same amount of space to hang them in (only their widths are different).
+Our Mexican style hammocks are virtually the same length so they need the same amount of space to hang them in (only their widths are different).
 The ideal distance between the 2 end loops of the hammock is around 3.5m and the ends should be at least 1.5m from the ground.
 However, as you can lie any direction in a Mexican type hammock, you can hang them in a space as narrow as 1.5m wide.
 Hang them loose so that you can lie across them at an angle.

 Chair hammocks need to be hung at least 2.2m high.
 They need a space of about 1.2 across, more if you want to swing!